Skip to content

 Creating a Client

 Create a type-safe client from your contract.
-The client automatically connects to RabbitMQ:
+The create method returns a Future<Result<...>> that must be awaited:

 typescript

-import { TypedAmqpClient } from '@amqp-contract/client';
+import { TypedAmqpClient } from "@amqp-contract/client";

-import { contract } from './contract';
+import { contract } from "./contract";

 const client = await TypedAmqpClient.create({